-AL = Action Level; MRDL = Maximum Residual Disinfectant Level; PHG = Public Health Goal; ND = Not Detected at DLR; DLR = Detection Limit for purposes of Reporting; MRDLG = Maximum Residual Disinfectant Level Goal; NA = No Applicable Limit; μg/L = parts per billion or micrograms per liter; < = Detected but average of all samples is below the DLR; pCi/L = picoCuries per liter; $\pmb{\mu mho/cm} = \text{micromhos per centimeter}; \pmb{MCL} = \text{Maximum Contaminant Level}; \pmb{MCLG} = \text{Maximum Contaminant Level Goal};$ NTU = Nephelometric Turbidity Units; mg/L = parts per million or milligrams per liter; NL = Notification Level
+AL = Action Level; MRDL = Maximum Residual Disinfectant Level; PHG = Public Health Goal; ND = Not Detected at DLR; DLR = Detection Limit for purposes of Reporting; MRDLG = Maximum Residual Disinfectant Level Goal; NA = No Applicable Limit; μg/L = parts per billion or micrograms per liter; < = Detected but average of all samples is below the DLR; pCi/L = picoCuries per liter; mho/cm = micromhos per centimeter; MCL = Maximum Contaminant Level; MCLG = Maximum Contaminant Level Goal; NTU = Nephelometric Turbidity Units; mg/L = parts per million or milligrams per liter; NL = Notification Level

-- (a) The results reported in the table are average and range (minimum and maximum) concentrations of the constituents detected in your drinking water during 2014 or from the most recent tests, except for TTHM, Lead, Copper and Chlorine Residual which are described below. - (b) Samples were collected in the distribution system in 2014.
-The highest running annual averages for Chlorine Residual and TTHM are reported as "Result."
-The maximum and minimum of the individual results for Chlorine Residual and TTHM are reported as "Range." - (d) Lead and Copper samples were collected at 30 residences in September 2012.
+- (a) The results reported in the table are average and range (minimum and maximum) concentrations of the constituents detected in your drinking water during 2016 or from the most recent tests, except for TTHM, HAA, Lead, Copper and Chlorine Residual which are described below. - (b) The result is the highest number of positive samples collected in a month during year 2016. - (c) Samples were collected in the distribution system in 2016.
+The highest running annual averages for Chlorine Residual, TTHM and HAA are reported as "Result."
+The maximum and minimum of the individual results for chlorine residual, TTHM and HAA are reported as "Range." - (d) All wells and treated water were sampled in 2016. - (e) Lead and Copper samples were collected at 30 residences in September 2015.
 The 90th percentile concentrations are reported in the table.
-Copper was detected in 22 samples.
+Copper was detected in 27 samples.
 No Copper samples exceeded the Action Level and the system was in compliance because the 90th percentile was less than the Action Level.
-Lead was detected in three samples and one of the samples exceeded - (e) Wells were sampled in 2006, 2010, 2011, 2012, 2013 and 2014 for radioactivity according to the monitoring requirements. - (f) Hexavalent Chromium was included as part of the Unregulated Constituents Requiring Monitoring. - (g) Total Chromium is regulated with an MCL of 50 μg/L but was not detected, based on DLR of 10 μg/L. Total Chromium was included as part of the Unregulated Constituents Requiring Monitoring.
+Lead was detected in two samples.
+None of the Lead samples exceeded the Action Level.

+(f) Wells were sampled in 2011, 2012, 2013, 2014, 2015 and 2016 for radioactivity according to the monitoring requirements. - (g) Hexavalent chromium was included as part of the unregulated constituents requiring monitoring. - (h) Total chromium is regulated with an MCL of 50 μg/l but was not detected, based on the DLR of 10 μg/l.
+Total chromium was included as part of the unregulated constituents requiring monitoring.